Timverhoogt/progress-tracker/README.md

 2. **Add Notes (Diary Style)**
    - Select your project in the Notes tab
    - Write freely about your observations, progress, challenges
+   - Use voice recording button for hands-free note taking
    - Click "Add & Enhance Note" to let AI structure your content
    - View enhanced notes with extracted insights and action items